jdanker/jdanker-core/content/about.md

 ### [Advent Of Code](https://github.com/jdanker/adventofcode)
 *What's this?*

 My job does not require much object oriented programming, and I'd like to get back to that in my free time.
-I learn best through hands on work, and Advent of Code allows me to work through interesting challengs to grow my skillset.
+I learn best through hands on work, and Advent of Code allows me to work through interesting challenges to grow my skillset.
 I plan to work through all the challenges, and then go back through and add tests in order to get familiar with testing in Go.

 *Why Go?*

 Go is fun, and modern.
-Kubernetes and Docker both are built on Go, so I think it's worth diving into what makes some of the most robust and poopular DevOps platforms run.
+Kubernetes and Docker both are built on Go, so I think it's worth diving into what makes some of the most robust and popular DevOps platforms run.

 ### [Cable Company Support Chatbot: Capstone Project](https://github.com/SCCapstone/CCChatbot)
 *Completed May 2020*